Welshy92/wow-ah-averages/README.md

 ### **Code Used**

- Lines 1-13 was taken directly from the Code institue 'Love Sandwhiches' mini-project and modified to linked up to my own projects API + worksheet.
+ Lines 1-13 was taken directly from the Code institue 'Love Sandwiches' mini-project and modified to link up to my own projects API + worksheet.
 ### **Acknowledgments**